HonorsAnd Awards

 Dean’s List

 The Dean's List is calculated each semester.
-A notation of this honor is made on the student's transcript.
+A notation of this honor is made on the student's transcript, and the list is posted outside the Office of the Deans and on the HWS website.

 Honors Program

-The Honors Program is a distinctive feature of the Colleges, open to qualified students who wish to achieve a high level of excellence in their departmental or individual majors.
-Working closely with an Honors advisor for the equivalent of one course per semester for two semesters, the student designs a project that is a focused scholarly, experimental, or artistic activity within the Honors field.
-Its basic value is to afford the student an opportunity for sustained, sophisticated work and for growth in self-understanding as the project develops.
-Results of Honors work are incorporated in an Honors paper and/or an artistic, musical, or theatrical production.
-Honors students take a written and an oral Honors examination.
-The oral is conducted by their individual Honors committee, which consists of two faculty members from the Colleges and a specialist in the field, usually from another college or university.
-Successful candidates receive their degree with Honors, and that achievement is noted in the Commencement program as well as on their permanent record.
-All Honors papers, including supplementary photographic materials and videotapes, are kept in a permanent collection in the Warren Hunting Smith Library.
-About eight percent of graduating seniors earn Honors.
+The Honors Program is a distinctive feature of Hobart and William Smith, open to qualified students seeking the depth of an independent study over two semesters within their departmental or individual majors.
+In collaboration with an Honors faculty advisor, a student designs and conducts a project focused on scholarly, experimental, or artistic activity within a defined academic fields.
+The Honors program provides students with the opportunity for sustained, sophisticated work modeled on post-graduate formats.
+Honors students complete three components: a written examination in the Honors field of study; a thesis paper or its equivalent in an artistic, musical, or theatrical production; and an oral examination of the Honors project.
+The Honors project is evaluated by a three-member committee convened by the Honors faculty advisor.
+The individual Honors committee includes an expert in the field from another institution or college, and two faculty members from Hobart and William Smith.
+Successful candidates receive their degree with Honors, which is acknowledged in the Commencement program as well as on their permanent record.
+All Honors papers, including supplementary photographic materials and recordings, are kept in a permanent collection in the Warren Hunting Smith Library.

 Honor Societies